Quasi-normal modes and shadows of scale-dependent regular black holes: Acknowledgments

 \section{Acknowledgments}

-A.~R. acknowledges financial support from Conselleria d'Educaci\'o, Cultura, Universitats i Ocupaci\'o de la Generalitat Valenciana through PROMETEO PROJECT CIPROM/2022/13.
+A.~R. would like to express his gratitude to Silesian University in Opava, Czech Republic, for their financial support.
+A.~R. is very grateful for the hospitality of the University of Valencia (Spain) and the Complutense University of Madrid (Spain).
+The creation of this article was supported by the grant program Vouchers for Universities in the Moravian-Silesian Region (registration number CZ.10.03.01/00/23\_042/0000390).
 This work is supported by the Spanish National Grants PID2020-116567GB-C21, PID2022-138607NBI00, PID2023-149560NB-C21, and CNS2024-154444, funded by MICIU/AEI/10.13039/501100011033 (``ERDF A way of making Europe" and ``PGC Generaci\'on de Conocimiento").
-A.~R. is very grateful for the hospitality of the Centre for Theoretical Physics and Astrophysics, Institute of Physics, Silesian University in Opava (Czech Republic), the University of Valencia (Spain), and the Complutense University of Madrid (Spain).
 We also acknoledge support from the Severo Ochoa Excellence Grant CEX2023-001292-S and the European Horizon Europe staff exchange (SE) programme HORIZON-MSCA-2021-SE-01 Grant No. NewFunFiCO-101086251.
 The authors would like to acknowledge the contribution of the COST Action CA23130 (``Bridging high and low energies in search of quantum gravity (BridgeQG)").